Skip to content

 // Analytical tasks

-const analyticalStimulus = new Stimulus("Analyze this data.", {
+const analyticalStimulus = new Stimulus({

 temperature: 0.1,